 Baba is sitting in the staffroom in Chongwe, quietly marking maths papers.
-Chongwe is a remote city, around 50 kilometres south west of Lusaka as the crow flies.
-In another corner, some of his Zambian colleagues are laughing and chatting about the days events.
+Chongwe is a remote city, around 50 kilometers south-west of Lusaka as the crow flies.
+In another corner, some of his Zambian colleagues are laughing and chatting about the day’s events.

 “Did you know that Lal Bahadur Shastri has…..” his voice trails off as no one responds to his presence.

-One of the Zambian teachers looks askance and finally asks, “…And who exactly is Lala Bahaudu Shastri Mr Whomweshallnotmention?”
+One of the Zambian teachers looks askance and finally asks, “…And who exactly is Lala Bahadur Shastri Mr. Whomweshallnotmention?”

-According to Baba (and we should reserve judgement here, as Baba often exaggerates just to make the story more palatable), Mr Whomblahblah’s eyes widen with horror while his jaws drop several inches into his neck.
+According to Baba (and we should reserve judgment here, as Baba often exaggerates just to make the story more palatable), Mr. Whomblahblah’s eyes widen with horror while his jaws drop several inches into his neck.

 At which point Baba’s phlegmatic countenance finally relents.
 A grin softens the furrow between his eyes, while a sardonic smile hovers at the corners of his lips.